Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: VTON-QBench

 \subsection{Image Preparation}

-{\textbf{Data Augmentation via Synthetic Garment--Person Pairs.}} VTON-QBench is built upon the test splits of VITON-HD~\cite{vitonhd} and Dress Code~\cite{dresscode}, both of which provide high-quality garment--person image pairs $(I_G, I_P)$.
-However, since our construction is restricted to their test sets, the diversity of garment styles and person appearances is limited.
-To alleviate this constraint, we augment the data with synthetic garment--person pairs, as illustrated in Fig.~\ref{fig:synth_vton}.
-We generate additional pairs based on the fashion taxonomy of MyStyleBox~\cite{mystylebox2026fashion}, covering styles such as \emph{casual}, \emph{street}, \emph{formal}, \emph{minimal}, and \emph{vintage}.
-We employ FLUX.1-dev~\cite{flux2024} and train a LoRA specialized for garment--person pair generation~\cite{lhhuang2024iclora} on an internally collected dataset.
-Since synthesis can introduce attribute inconsistencies (e.g., category, color, shape, texture), we apply a two-stage verification process: (1) automatic attribute consistency filtering using GPT and (2) manual inspection by fashion experts.
-Only visually plausible pairs with consistent garment attributes are retained.
-As a result, the number of garment--person pairs increases from 6,981 to 13,153 (approximately 1.9$\times$).
+{\textbf{Data Augmentation via Synthetic Garment--Person Pairs.}} VTON-QBench is constructed from the test splits of VITON-HD~\cite{vitonhd} and Dress Code~\cite{dresscode}, both of which provide high-quality garment--person image pairs $(I_G, I_P)$.
+However, due to the limited diversity of their test sets, the constructed pairs lack variation in garment styles, body shapes, poses, and person appearances.
+To improve coverage beyond the original benchmarks, we augment the data with synthetic garment--person pairs, as illustrated in Fig.~\ref{fig:synth_vton}.
+Specifically, we generate additional pairs according to the fashion style taxonomy of Mystylebox~\cite{mystylebox2026fashion}, covering 24 diverse styles.
+For this generation process, we employ FLUX.1-dev~\cite{flux2024} and train a LoRA specialized for garment--person pair synthesis~\cite{lhhuang2024iclora} using an internally collected dataset.
+This allows us to obtain paired garment and person images with broader variations in appearance while maintaining compatibility between the garment and the target person.
+Since synthetic generation may introduce inconsistencies between the garment image and the corresponding person image, such as mismatches in category, color, silhouette, or texture, we apply a two-stage verification process.
+First, we perform automatic attribute-consistency filtering using GPT-4.1~\cite{gpt4} to remove pairs with obvious semantic or visual mismatches.
+Second, experienced reviewers familiar with fashion images, including researchers in related computer vision fields, manually inspect the remaining pairs to ensure that garment attributes are preserved and that the generated person images are visually plausible.
+We retain only pairs that pass both stages.
+As a result, the number of garment--person pairs increases from 6,981 to 13,153, corresponding to approximately 1.9$\times$ the original scale.
+Additional details on the generation procedure are provided in the supplementary material.

-{\textbf{Pseudo-Triplet Construction.}} To enable comparison with full-reference metrics such as SSIM~\cite{ssim} and LPIPS~\cite{lpips}, we construct pseudo-triplets from existing garment–person pairs $(I_{G^{\prime}}, I_{P^{\prime}})$.
-Specifically, given a different garment image $I_{G^{\prime\prime}}$, we apply a strong virtual try-on model $\widehat{M}$ to generate